robinovitch61/the-leo-zone/content/posts/pager/index.md

 - `\x1b[0m`: reset styling

 This type of styling is how we get the grey checkerboard pattern in the terminal out of `chessboard.txt` above.

+{{< /details >}}

+There are often large volumes of text that developers scan through using their terminal:

+- `git` diffs
+- application logs
+- `man` pages
+- `README`s and other documentation
+- database query results (`psql`/`sqlite` result rows)
+- verbose output from scripts and CLIs

+Sometimes, especially when the output is less than one page's height, this text is printed directly to your terminal, after which you can scroll with the mouse and search using your terminal emulator's built in functionality (e.g. `cmd+f` in iTerm2).
+Or maybe you use a terminal multiplexer like `tmux` within your terminal emulator that has its own set of keyboard bindings for search and scrollback.

+But more often than dumping large amounts of text as raw output, programs that are about to show many lines of text first ask "is the `$PAGER` environment variable set?
+If so, I'll use that to display the text instead."

+TODO: aside about how programs use PAGER, pipeing etc.

+Most developer machines use [`less`][less] as the default pager.
+If you wanted everything to be dumped to your terminal directly, you could export your `PAGER` environment variable to `cat`.
+Other options are

+The default `PAGER`, `less`, is quite powerful with knowledge of the [options][lessopts] and [configuration][lessconfig].

+## Unicode handling

 Most Unicode characters take up 1 cell width in the terminal, but special ones don't.